 I was originally thinking of getting my certification in Thailand or Vietnam, it’s where most people get their PADI, and there are some well renowned dive shops in those two countries.
 However, I wanted a different, more personal experience than a big dive company that just cycles through certifications, and when I found out that Cambodia came out to be slightly cheaper anyway, I was sold.

-It is the closest I’ve had to a serene deserted island paradise.
+It is the closest I’ve had to a serene deserted island paradise, with beautiful Cambodian beaches and a laidback atmosphere.
 There are only two restaurants/bungalows, no Wi-Fi, electricity is used only four hours a day, and there’s a jungle reminiscent of the TV show LOST to explore right in the middle of it all.
 There’s also an unhealthy amount of hermit crabs that take over the beach at night, we learned quickly to bring a flashlight with us at night.

 Always the overachieving straight-A student, I took to reading my PADI Open Water theory book before we even left for the island.
 Once on the island, the first day was simply watching videos and eating some delicious Cambodian curry.
 The next day involved multiple quizzes, and one big exam to pass my written component of the certification.
 And then it was on to my first taste of salt water, the confined dives were in the shallow part of the ocean, this was clearly not going to be a gradual course.